How Do You Get to Long Island MacArthur Airport from Manhattan?

 How Does Simulator Training Complement Flight Time at KISP?

 Students who combine simulator sessions with flight lessons at an airport like KISP typically spend less total time (and money) in the airplane to reach the same proficiency level.
-The reason is straightforward: procedures that can be learned and repeated in a simulator — like instrument approaches, radio communication practice, emergency procedures, and navigation — don't need to be learned at $200+/hour with the engine running.
+The reason is straightforward: procedures that can be learned and repeated in a simulator — like instrument approaches, Class C radio communication sequences, emergency procedures, and GPS navigation — don't need to be learned at $200+ per hour with the engine running.
+The FAA allows up to 2.5 hours of Advanced Aviation Training Device (AATD) time to count toward the Private Pilot certificate and up to 20 hours toward the Instrument Rating, directly replacing more expensive airplane hours.
+For KISP students commuting 1.5 to 2 hours from Manhattan, Aviator.NYC in NYC offers FAA-approved AATD simulators with Garmin G1000 NXi avionics, with instructors who hold multiple type ratings and fly real jets for a living.
+A midweek simulator session lets you practice the ILS Runway 6 approach or work on approach control communication before your weekend flight lesson — so your paid flight time is spent refining technique rather than learning procedures from scratch.

 FAA regulations allow up to 2.5 hours of Advanced Aviation Training Device (AATD) time toward the Private Pilot certificate and up to 20 hours toward the Instrument Rating.
 These aren't "bonus" hours — they replace airplane hours that would otherwise cost significantly more.